callumflack/callum-flack-design/example/pages/_posts/how-to-publish-your-newsletter-so-you-own-your-writing.md

 ---
 layout: post
-published: true
-category: Web development, web publishing
+category: writing
+tags:
+- Web development
 title: How to publish a newsletter so you own your writing
 lede: Some hopefully helpful thoughts and tips on using a chain of web tools to streamline newsletter publishing, write in markdown, retain ownership and create a focus on writing.
 All without resorting to any product platform lock-in.
 readingTime: 5